 So, what has all of this got to do with Paleo?
 One would think that as a mad cook I should be embracing all food groups.
 I sure did until recently.
-A couple of years ago I watched my mum, an otherwise healthy and active woman, go through two cancers…back to back…that sucked.
+A couple of years ago I watched my mum, an otherwise healthy and active woman, go through two cancers…back to back.
+That sucked.
 Going through an illness with someone so close made me much more aware of my own health.
 I wanted to find the best nutrition and lifestyle to sustain optimal health and a long, happy life.
-I’ve always been a bit of a health nut, trying out the latest health products and trends, but I didn’t know about Paleo until late 2011 when I was introduced to it by a couple of friends.
-Like many others I questioned and doubted various aspects of the diet, removing grains sounded completely crazy to me.
-But, after doing lots of my own reading and research I grew to understand and love Paleo philosophy and approach to eating and living.
+I’ve always been a bit of a health nut, trying out the latest health products and trends, but I didn’t discover Paleo until late 2011.
+Like many others, I questioned and doubted various aspects of the diet – removing grains sounded completely crazy to me.
+But, after doing lots of my own research I grew to understand and love Paleo philosophy and approach to eating and living.

 Paleo questions the traditional concept of good nutrition – it turns the whole food pyramid upside down.
 It also looks at many other factors, like sleep, stress and movement, which work with each other to foster good health and wellbeing.
-Besides switching to Paleo way of eating I also left my stressful job, started doing more regular, cross-fit inspired gym workouts, and decided to improve my sleep.
+Besides switching to Paleo way of eating, I also left my stressful job, became more active, and decided to improve my sleep.
 I feel much happier and healthier, and I have lots of energy throughout the day.

 What I like about Paleo eating: